 A virtual voicemail service can be paired with a VoIP phone system to give you equal access to your voicemail from any device.
 Like you’ll get with VirtualPBX, you can use any device to listen to your messages.

-If your current phone setup doesn’t let you reach a user’s voicemail box from a desk phone, softphone, and business smartphone, it isn’t matching the needs of the modern workforce.
+If your current phone setup doesn’t let you reach a user’s voicemail box from a desk phone, softphone, and a computer, it isn’t matching the needs of the modern workforce.

 In most cases, you access virtual voicemail from within the cloud.
 You just connect to a website or online service.

 But what happens when that online service experiences an outage?